Ibrahim-Iradukunda/alu-shell/init_files_variables_and_expansions/README.md

 printf '%.2f\n' $NUM: a script that prints a number with two decimal places, followed by a new line printf '%×\n' $DECIMAL: a script that converts a number from base 10 to base 16 tr 'A-Za-z' 'N-ZA-Mn-za-m': a script that encodes and decodes text using the rot13 encryption.
-Assume ASCII
+Assume ASCII paste -d, -- | cut -d, -f1:a script that prints every other line from the input, starting with the first line